Lawyer Profile Detail

 Michael Feder is a partner in our Litigation Group.
 A highly versatile litigator, he acts in both commercial and public law disputes and practices nationally in the product liability and class action fields.
 He has handled significant litigation mandates for a wide variety of clients, including Philip Morris International, Enbridge, Glencore, Takata, Bosch, Huawei, Sprott, Tahoe Resources, Navistar, ING Bank, the Canadian Chamber of Commerce, Canadian Manufacturers & Exporters and Rothmans, Benson & Hedges.

 Michael is widely acknowledged as a leading litigator across multiple specialties.
-He has been listed in both Chambers Global: The World’s Leading Lawyers for Business and Chambers Canada: Canada’s Leading Lawyers for Business as a leading lawyer in dispute resolution.
+Chambers Canada: Canada’s Leading Lawyers for Business describes Michael as “frequently engaged in shareholder disputes”, having “impressive experience in product liability and class actions” and “noted for his constitutional law capabilities”.
 In the 2018 edition of Chambers Canada, Michael is one of only two lawyers in the country cross-listed as a leading lawyer in both general commercial litigation and product liability litigation.

 In addition, Michael is listed in the 2018 edition of The Best Lawyers in Canada in the areas of corporate and commercial litigation, product liability law and appellate practice; ranked in the 2017 edition of Euromoney’s Benchmark Canada: The Definitive Guide to Canada’s Leading Litigation Firms & Attorneys as a “Litigation Star (With Honors)" for commercial litigation and product liability cases; listed in the 2017 edition of The Legal 500 in the area of dispute resolution; and ranked in the 2017 edition of The Canadian Legal Lexpert Directory in the areas of public law litigation and product liability litigation.